mariaarabelo/mariaarabelo/README.md

 ## Hi there, I`m Maria! 👋
+Welcome to my profile!

 ## About Me

-🎓 I’m a finalist student of Informatics and Computing Engineering, at the University of Porto.
+🎓 I hold a bachelor's degree in Informatics and Computing Engineering.

+🤖 Now pursuing a Master’s in Artificial Intelligence, at the University of Porto.

+### Curiosities

+🧋 When I lived in Taiwan, I received a chinese name: 張艾亞 (Zhang aiya).

 🌱 I’m currently learning german.

-🧋 Curiosity about me: when I lived in Taiwan, I received a chinese name: 張艾亞 (Zhang aiya).

-⛏️ I am very interested in algorithms, in infrastructure and in low-level programming.

-🧩 I love solving puzzles, complex problems and exploring new technologies.
+🧩 I love puzzles, rubik cubes and classic books :)

 ## Projects